irgroup-classrooms/dis18-2024/6-rat-scraper/core_en/notes.md

 # Notes
 * Need to install chrome. -> create new vm ^^
 * Prototype running
+* first run always raises exception because of a not started chrome driver.
+Fix: start a second time \_o.O_/ (look into it later..)

 # Changes
 ## `run`- function